alien35/budget_calculator/exercise.md

 ## Backend Security

 There is no security at the moment since there is no authentication/authorization built-in, but provided we set up such a mechanism, we could establish authorization rules for accessing data by configuring "Rules" in the Firebase console.
+In the case that we steer clear from Firebase's in-house authentication mechanisms, we could use JWT tokens in either an Authorization Grant code flow or an Implicit Grant code flow as described in the OAuth2.0 specification.

 ## Backend Functions

-While a custom REST API was not necessary since I could just interact with the Firebase SDK.
-I do provide a cloud function that seeds the database.
-It is written in Typescript per instructions.
-The advantage of Typescript is you can prevent bugs by enforcing what a data object can look like at any given moment.
-Classes written with Typescript further provide the benefit of serving as a reference guide.
+A ```v1``` route is used to designate that is is the first version of my mock REST API.
+This is written using Firebase Functions and Typescript is used throughout.

+## Testing

+To show some of my testing abilities, I have added testing for the Currency.service.js file.
+To run the tests run ```npm run lint```